 I am a Senior Lecturer in the Psychology department, supporting both undergraduate, masters and PhD level students in modules and research projects that link with health, and wellbeing.
 I am actively engaged in research and I have particular interest in body image, nature connections, behaviour change and positive psychology.
 I also work in academic enterprise, leading workshops and trainings for applied professionals and postgraduate researchers.

-I am part of the Health & Wellbeing Research cluster and the Nature Connectedness Research group.

 My research interests all sit within health and well-being.
+I am part of the Centre for Psychological Research and the Nature Connectedness Research group.

 I am particularly interested in:

 - Body esteem